-No. 12: No Politics and Religion: I do not allow even a hint of politics or subtopics pertaining to politics; no names, no terms, no links, not even a word or any references pertaining to anything political.
+No. 12: No Reference of any kind to Politics or Religion: I do not allow even a hint of politics or subtopics pertaining to politics; no names, no terms, no links, not even a word or any references pertaining to anything political.
 Any of the aforementioned could initiate a political discussion, and veering in that direction at all will cause a site meltdown in today’s acrimonious climate.
 We do not allow anything negative directed at any religion, toward anyone in the LGBT community, or toward any race, gender or ethnic group.

 That is why I delete posts/comments that may not be blatantly political, as I have prevent the responses and fall-out that would ensue from the comment.
 People here want that protection, and not just from being attacked politically, but from even having to read it.

-The majority of our rules can again be summarized to this: 1) be polite and respectful, 2) keep it clean for grandchildren reading, and 3) no reference to politics.
+The majority of our rules can again be summarized to this: 1) be polite and respectful, 2) keep it clean for grandchildren reading, and 3) no reference of any kind to politics.

 No. 13: Trying to Sidestep the Rules with Sarcasm?
-Sarcasm is a form of belittling, of making fun of an individual or a group for their view on a topic.
-It inhibits people from posting their opinion in the future, and thus is forbidden on FishDuck and the Our Beloved Ducks forum; we do not want any form of belittling or put-downs on FishDuck and the Our Beloved Ducks forum because of differences of opinion.
+Sarcasm is a subtle form of belittling, of making fun of an individual or a group for their view on a topic.
+It inhibits people from posting their opinion in the future, and thus is forbidden on FishDuck; we do not want any form of maligning behaviors, (no matter how minor) on FishDuck because of differences of opinion.

 No. 14: No SNARKY posts or responses, as this can be a variation of sarcasm, but also can be flippantly insulting and/or a derivative of one of the violations above.
 It is not polite and respectful as we require on this site, thus it will be deleted.

 The topic was the under-performing offense, but the offenders were trying to make others defend themselves on other completely different topics, or in other words, the “straw-man.”
-This tactic inhibits others from posting later out of fear of being mocked, accused of being disloyal etc. We will not allow “straw-man” arguments on this site as we want all opinions expressed freely.
+This tactic inhibits others from posting later out of fear of being mocked, accused of being disloyal etc. It is a shameful way to try to “win-an-argument” and we will not allow “straw-man” arguments on this site as we want all opinions expressed freely.